-Holy Family Cathedral’s Technology program strives to utilize technology tools to enhance the learning goals of our students.
+Holy Family Catholic School’s Technology program strives to utilize technology tools to enhance the learning goals of our students.
 As such, the Technology curriculum integrates with the classroom curriculum to provide seamless usage of productivity, communication, and collaborative tools so that students may meet their curricular goals.
 The National Educational Technology Standards (NETS) as well as the Common Core Standards serve as a guide for our program.

 In the Technology Lab, our students learn and progress towards mastery using productivity tools such as Microsoft Word, Excel, and Powerpoint.
 They also explore many other tools that are becoming increasingly more important in the global community include Wikis, Podcasts, Voice Thread, RSS, Prezi, & Skype.
 Students at many grade levels also get to try their hand at movie making as a presentation technique including the use of a green screen.

 Keyboarding is important as a means for efficiently and accurately completing projects so students participate in the Type to Learn 4 program which is also available via the web at home.